 Since 2001 SIS has also offered a master’s degree in Intercultural Relations (MAIR), in partnership with the Intercultural Communications Institute (ICI), based in Portland, Oregon.
 MAIR is a limited residency program targeted towards adult professionals who wish to earn an advanced credential related to intercultural competence while maintaining employment or other commitments.
 Students develop knowledge and skills in the principles of intercultural relations, leadership and managing change across cultures, problem solving in intercultural settings, adult learning in a cultural context, culture in the organization, and research and analysis.
 Courses and advising are provided by a highly qualified and experienced faculty drawn from the world of intercultural consulting as well as universities across the U.S. and abroad.

 In 2007, Pacific launched the Inter-American program.
-Housed in SIS, it builds on the legacy of Elbert Covell College, a college of University of the Pacific from 1963-1985.
+Housed in SIS, it built on the legacy of Elbert Covell College, a college of University of the Pacific from 1963-1985.
 In that unique program, half of the students came from North American and half from Central and South America, and all classes were conducted in Spanish.
-Today’s Inter-American Program includes a certificate in language and cross-cultural competency, as well as a residence hall where all students pledge to speak Spanish.
+In the Fall of 2013, the program was moved to the College of the Pacific and named the Latin American Studies Program.
+The program is open to students in every school, major and discipline and offers both social and academic opportunities.
+A minor in U.S. Latino or Latin American Studies is available as well.

 Throughout its history, SIS has been a resource for the community in many ways.
 In the monthly Tuesday World Forum, Pacific faculty members and prominent guest lecturers from around the world speak on current international issues.
 SIS hosts the annual Gerber Lecture, which brings outstanding leaders from around the world to speak on campus.
 Past Gerber lecturers include: Nobel Laureate Archbishop Desmond Tutu; Dr. Gro Brundtland, the first female prime minister of Norway; Paul Kagame, president of Rwanda; and Vicente Fox, president of Mexico from 2000 to 2006.